 1. Am I eligible for health insurance?

-“Anyone who needs health insurance is eligible under the Affordable Care Act,” says Nick Moriello, president of Health Insurance Associates in Newark, DE.
+“Anyone who needs health insurance is eligible under the Affordable Care Act,” says Nick Moriello, president of Highmark Blue Cross Blue Shield Delaware.
 “That is one of the positive pieces of the law.”
 Before the Affordable Care Act, you could be denied coverage for a pre-existing condition.
 But now, you are free to shop for the policy that best fits your personal and financial needs.

 2. Do I have to purchase a health insurance policy?